Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/content/meeting-2018-08-07-tidycensus-tutorial.md

 Title: Where are Iranians in America?
 (And good Iranian food).
-Tutorial from Trent Ryan
+Interactive visualization tutorial from Trent Ryan
 Date: 2018-08-07
 Category: posts
 Author: David Nicholson